 Day 1 – Arrive and Relax 02.18.2020

 After 3 weeks of traveling in New Zealand and a flight to Brisbane that landed in the evening, it made sense to take the night off to relax.
 I walked around to find a local supermarket to make dinner and then called it a night.
 I did end up staying in an Airbnb near the city center, you can check out the place I stayed here.
+If you’re new to Airbnb use my $50 off referral code on your first stay.

 Day 2 – Head to the Gold Coast 02.19.2020